apple/coremltools/README.md

 ## Version 5

-The coremltools 5 package offered several performance improvements over previous versions, including the following new features:
+The coremltools 5 package offers several performance improvements over previous versions, including new features.
+For details, see [New in coremltools](https://coremltools.readme.io/docs/new-in-coremltools).

-* [Core ML model package](https://coremltools.readme.io/docs/new-in-coremltools#save-a-core-ml-model-package): A new model container format that separates the model into components and offers more flexible metadata editing and better source control.
-* [ML program](https://coremltools.readme.io/docs/ml-programs): A new model type that represents computation as programmatic instructions, offers more control over the precision of its intermediate tensors and better performance.

 ## Core ML